Subscribe To Our Blog

 Signs That Your Hardwood Needs Replacing

 On the other hand, nothing lasts forever.
 While you can sand and stain your floors more than once, sometimes it’s just time to admit defeat.
-It can be difficult to determine when it’s time to say goodbye to your old flooring, but typically, you will notice one or more of the following signs.
+It can be difficult to determine when it’s time to say goodbye to your old flooring and replace your hardwood, but typically, you will notice one or more of the following signs.

 ● You have already refinished the hardwood more than a few times.